dzzh/elfstatsd/README.md

 When updating elfstatsd to the newer version, make sure to review the changes in the configuration file.
 The daemon is in its early development stage, thus full backward compatibility of the settings is not guaranteed.
 However, all the changes will be documented in the configuration file.

-### Rotating log files

-Daemon is able to work with log files that rotate in-place or are re-created on schedule and contain timestamps in their file names.
-Use `DATA_FILES` option in `settings.py` to define any number of log file name templates that you need to process and specify an output file for each of them.

-More information about different configuration settings available will follow.

 ## Run

 elfstatsd can be run using a launcher that is installed into `/etc/init.d/elfstatsd`.
 To start the daemon, run `sudo /etc/init.d/elfstatsd start`; to stop the daemon, run `sudo /etc/init.d/elfstatsd stop`.